 The Government of South Australia stands behind the development of a vigorous mining industry and has implemented an exceptionally supportive regulatory environment.
 A Mining Lease was granted by Primary Industries and Resources SA (PIRSA) in 2009, with the associated Mining and Rehabilitation Plan (MARP) fully approved in April 2010.
 The Minerals and Energy Resources division transferred to the new Department of Manufacturing, Innovation, Trade, Resources and Energy (DMITRE) from January 2012.
 The project is located at http://minerals.pir.sa.gov.au/mines__and__developing_projects/approved_mines/kanmantoo.

-Ample water is available to operate the mine, with the majority of its process water coming from treated waste water from the District Council of Mt Barker's Laratinga Water Treatment Plant via a 15km pipeline that runs through to Callington that Hillgrove assisted building, providing environmental and other benefits through sustainable water resources management.
+Ample water is available to operate the mine, with the majority of its process water coming from treated waste water from the District Council of Mt Barker's Laratinga Water Treatment Plant via a 15km pipeline that runs through to Callington, which Hillgrove assisted building, providing environmental and other benefits through sustainable water resources management.
 The project will also use low cost grid sourced power with electricity supply arranged with Electranet.

 The potential for further discoveries and growth of the global copper/gold resource at Kanmantoo is high.
 The deposit appears to remain open along strike and down dip where additional drilling could materially increase the resource inventory.
-The Project's regional exploration prospects range from grass roots to those with significant intercepts and resources, which it is hoped will also add additional resources.
-Further additions to the Mineral Resources at depth and along strike of the open pit, if converted to Ore Reserves, could result in expansion of the open pit, increases in the mining rate and extension of the mine life.
+The Project's regional exploration prospects range from grass roots to those with significant intercepts and resources, which it is hoped will add additional resources.
+Further additions to the Mineral Resources at depth and along strike of the open pit, if converted to Ore Reserves, could result in expansion of the open pit, increases in the mining rate and extension of mine life.